w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 The output will have a hex-encoded "result" field.
 The result is the concatenation of the four public keys.
 Save this result for a later step.

-You can restart your node at this point, omitting the `--unsafe-rpc-expose` flag as it is no longer needed.
+You can restart your node at this point.

 ### Submitting the `setKeys` Transaction